Key Account Management Strategic Account Management Global Account Management goes by various names, but what is it?

 Key Account Management (KAM) is crucial for cultivating valuable customer relationships.
 AKAM addresses the lack of information by offering a clear and comprehensive understanding of KAM.
 Our approach combines research and practical insights to define KAM, including its characteristics and success factors in building strong supplier-customer partnerships.

-Key account management is a supplier-led process of inter-organisational collaboration that creates value for the supplier in terms of long-term profitable business through developing high quality, mutually-beneficial relationships with strategically important external organisations.
+Key account management is a supplier-led process of inter-organisational collaboration that creates value for both supplier and strategically important customers

 A key account is an external organisation which is individually of strategic importance to the supplier.